This is the farmhouse

 I have a proper ergonomically designed chair that supports my back and gives me the best desk posture for working.
 Bye-bye back ache!
 And a set of pedals, because I get the fidgets if I’m sitting down for too long.

-He’s inherited the furniture and computer we had in our last “office”.
+He’s inherited the furniture and computer we had in our last home office, which was a box room looking out onto a brick wall.

 About the author